zorael/kameloso/README.md

 ### Command-line arguments

-You can make changes to your configuration file in-place by specyfing some at the command line and adding `--save`.
+You can make changes to your configuration file in-place by specifying some at the command line and adding `--save`.

 ```shell
 $ kameloso \